julius-gwee/tp/docs/UserGuide.md

 Format: `clear [STAGE]`

 * Deletes all candidates from the specified `STAGE`.
-* If no `STAGE` specified, clears from all stages by default.
 * Valid stages: `Candidates`, `Contacted`, `Interviewed`, `Hired`, `All` (case-insensitive).

 Examples: